 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

-Moxiflox Eye Drop is probably usafe to use during lactation.+more
+Moxiflox Eye Drop is probably unsafe to use during lactation.

 Moxiflox Eye Drop may make you feel dizzy or light-headed, you may experience a sudden, transient loss of vision, or you may faint for a short period.
 This may affect your driving ability.